matthewcsimpson/Rules-of-Acquisition-API/readme.md

   - `rule_variation` is a variation on the specified rules language. `null` if there isn't one.
   - `rule_note` is a note about the context of the specified rule. `null` if there isn't one.
 - `episodeDetails` is an array of episodes that the specified rule appeared in.
-- - `series_id` is the id string of the series.
-Eg: "TNG" for The Next Generation"
-  - `series_name` is the full name of the series this episode was in.
+- - `series_name` is the full name of the series this episode was in.
   - `episode_season` is the season this episode was in.
   - `episode_number` is the episode number in the season that the specified rule appeared in.
   - `episode_synopsis` is a brief description of the episode the specified rule appeared in.